-- 35. Q. IF PROPERTY IS HELD IN TRUST FOR AN ELDERLY PERSON, CAN HE/SHE QUALIFY FOR ELDERLY TAX RELIEF, PURSUANT TO SECTION 12-170aa? - A. Yes, in certain situations tax relief may be granted.
+- 41. Q. IF PROPERTY IS HELD IN TRUST FOR AN ELDERLY PERSON, CAN HE/SHE QUALIFY FOR ELDERLY TAX RELIEF, PURSUANT TO SECTION 12-170aa? - A. Yes, in certain situations tax relief may be granted.
 The main criteria for tax relief still apply, i.e., residency, income, responsibility for property tax payment, etc. Trust agreements must be reviewed on an individual basis by the Town Attorney, in order to determine that the trust agreement is in conformance with the provisions of Section 12-48, before the Assessor can certify a claim for elderly tax relief.
-The primary ingredient of the trust agreement is that the claimant must be considered to be the primary beneficiary of the trust.

-- 36. Q. IN A LIFE TENANCY SITUATION UNDER SECTION 12-48, IS A LIFE TENANT ENTITLED TO TAX RELIEF UNDER THIS PROGRAM? - A. Yes, the claimant is entitled to a tax relief benefit, if he/she retains life tenancy (a.k.a. life use) in the property, as long as he/she is responsible for the property taxes and meets all other Owner program requirements.
-Interruptions in the title will be handled on a case by case basis on appeal to the Office of Policy and Management. - 37.
+Per Public Act 19-66 the primary ingredient of the trust agreement is that the owner and such owner's spouse are the grantor and beneficiary of the trust. - 42.
+Q. IN A LIFE TENANCY SITUATION UNDER SECTION 12-48, IS A LIFE TENANT ENTITLED TO TAX RELIEF UNDER THIS PROGRAM? - A. Yes, the claimant is entitled to a tax relief benefit, if he/she retains life tenancy (a.k.a. life use) in the property, as long as he/she is responsible for the property taxes and meets all other owner program requirements. - 43.
+Q IN A LIFE USE/LIFE TENANCY SITUATION MUST THE DOCUMENTS GRANTING LIFE USE/LIFE TENANCY BE FILED ON THE TOWN LAND RECORDS? - A. Yes.
+CT is a recording state, therefore, any documents granting life use/life tenancy must be filed on the land records in order to be recognized for this program. - 44.
 Q. HOW ARE TAX CREDITS HANDLED IF A PERSON SHARES OWNERSHIP OF PROPERTY WITH ANYONE OTHER THAN HIS/HER SPOUSE? - A. Two or more persons owning real property may be eligible for tax relief.
 Each shall have to apply and qualify separately and the credit will be apportioned according to the amount of ownership interest.
 Exemptions are to be assigned to the person who is entitled to them.

-(See also, COMPUTATION OF TAX CREDITS, Question 40.) - 38.
-Q. IS THE "INHERITOR" ELIGIBLE FOR TAX RELIEF WHEN THE PROPERTY IS IN AN UNSETTLED ESTATE, HOW IS THAT HANDLED? - A. In general, YES, if all eligibility requirements are met, but see Connecticut General Statutes Section 12-170i for additional requirements.
+- 45. Q. IS AN "INHERITOR" ELIGIBLE FOR TAX RELIEF WHEN THE PROPERTY IS IN AN UNSETTLED ESTATE, HOW IS THAT HANDLED? - A. In general, YES, if all eligibility requirements are met, but see Connecticut General Statutes Section 12-170i for additional requirements.